OSEA & OSEASU Bargaining

 Inflation

 Nominal raises that lag inflation become real cuts.
-Sustained gaps compound over time — forcing skilled staff to leave and OSEA members to deal with turnover.
+Sustained gaps compound over time — forcing skilled staff to leave and OSEA members to deal with turn over.

 Wage Freezes